sambody/inkscape-guide-tools/README.md

 Inkscape already allows you to add guides _exactly_ on the borders of the page, with **Edit > Guides around page**.

 With this extension you can add guides at a certain distance (_margin_) from the borders of the document.
 Add them all at once (for equal margins) or separately.
 Negative margins creates guides _outside_ the page borders.
 Zero margin guides are not drawn - use the mentioned Guides around Page for that.
+Use any unit (pixels, mm, etc).

 ![Add margin guides](img/margins.png)

 ### 3. Add grid guides

 This extension will generate guides in a grid of **equal width columns (or rows) with gutters** (spacing between columns).
+Use any unit (pixels, mm, etc).

 **Example 1**: Columns (vertical guides), with gutters, centered on the document